kavon/atJIT/README.md

 default APT repositories, you can first add the appropriate APT repository [from this list](http://apt.llvm.org/).

-In order to use a clang + LLVM that was built from source, you will need to configure the build of LLVM with special CMake options (e.g., we require RTTI).
+In order to use a LLVM + Clang 6 that was built from source, you will need to configure the build of LLVM with special CMake options (e.g., we require RTTI).
 We have collected these options in the `./cmake/LLVM.cmake` file, which can be added to your usual